Dividing Fractions By Fractions Worksheet

 The most common method for dividing fractions is the "keep, change, flip" (or KCF) method.
 But why does it work?
 Before jumping into the mechanics, let's understand the fundamental principle: dividing by a fraction is the same as multiplying by its reciprocal.

 • Reciprocal: The reciprocal of a fraction is simply the fraction flipped upside down.
-To give you an idea, the reciprocal of 2/3 is 3/2.
+As an example, the reciprocal of 2/3 is 3/2.
 The reciprocal of a whole number (like 5) is 1/5 (because 5 can be written as 5/1).

 The KCF method is a shortcut that encapsulates this principle.
 Let's break it down: